umer480/kubernetes/service-loadbalancer.md

 # Why we need LoadBalancer Type Service:???
 **1- Security Concern**-   NodePort services do not provide the same level of network security as LoadBalancer services, as they expose the service directly to the node.

+**2-** As pods are distribute across different nodes -  so its mandatory to have some central point of contact that can route traffic to all nodes.

-**2- No Node-Level Redundancy/LoadBalancing:** Kubernetes doesn’t automatically load balance incoming traffic across nodes.You must handle that externally if you want high availability or balanced traffic at the node level.
+**3- No Node-Level Redundancy/LoadBalancing:** Kubernetes doesn’t automatically load balance incoming traffic across nodes.You must handle that externally if you want high availability or balanced traffic at the node level.

 **Key-Concept:**
-- kube-proxy ensures the NodePort on any node can route to any pod in the cluster, not just local pods.
+- kube-proxy ensures the NodePort on any node can route to any pod in the cluster, not just local pods. **(by default)**
 - Without external loadbalacner This is just cluster-level load balancing to pods, not node-level load balancing from outside the cluster.